lingtalfi/JRadioHide/README.md

 - openPane: string, the id of the pane which should be already opened when the page is displayed.
     By default, all panes will be hidden.

+- changeAfter: function, a callback to call after a radio button is changed